Clustering-based collocation for uncertainty propagation with multivariate dependent inputs

-We will use the k-means++ method in this subsection, which has a special initialization as described in \cite{Art07}.
-The idea behind it is that if the initial centroids are chosen (at random) such that the distances between the cluster centers are large, there is larger probability that the initial cluster centers are closer to the optimum.

-Because the algorithm contains a random initialization and the objective function is non-convex, it can end in a local minimum, without guarantees how far this minimum is from the global optimum.
-Therefore, the algorithm is performed $r$ times $(r>1)$ and the best result (with minimal SOS) is chosen.
-It might be that the algorithm does not always converge within the default number of steps as implemented in the MATLAB function \verb.kmeans..
-However, this will be ignored because in practice, most of the $r$ executions converge and the chosen best result is a converged solution.
+Because the algorithm contains a random initialization and the objective function is non-convex, it can converge to a local minimum, rather than to the global optimum.
+Therefore, in our numerical tests in Section \ref{sec:res}, the algorithm is performed $r$ times $(r>1)$ with different initializations and the best solution (with minimal SOS) is chosen.
+We use a fixed number of iterations in the minimization.
+In some cases, the iterations have not fully converged yet.
+This will be ignored because in practice, nearly all of the $r$ executions converge so that the chosen best solution is always a converged solution.
 Further onwards, we will refer to this method as KME.
+We choose $r=25$.